 An IT organization’s responsibility is to have complete access and control of their data — regardless of where it resides.
 This responsibility doesn’t magically disappear simply because the organization made a business decision to utilize a SaaS application.

 Here you can see the supporting technology designed to help each group meet that primary responsibility.
-Office 365 includes built-in data replication, which provides data center to data center georedundancy.
+Microsoft 365 includes built-in data replication, which provides data center to data center georedundancy.
 This functionality is a necessity.
 If something goes wrong at one of Microsoft’s global data centers, they can failover to their replication target, and, in most cases, the users are completely oblivious to any change.

 But replication isn’t a backup.
 And furthermore, this replica isn’t even YOUR replica; it’s Microsoft’s.
 To further explain this point, take a minute and think about this hypothetical question: